 A table summarizing the current status of floodplain management and regulation in the Lower Rio Grande Planning Region is included in Appendix B as Table 6.
 This required table includes NFIP participation status, whether a county or city has adopted "higher" floodplain standards and requirements, a qualitative assessment of the level of enforcement, and whether a city has established a drainage or stormwater utility.
 Local Government Code, Title 13, Subtitle A, Chapter 552 authorizes cities to establish stormwater utilities and assess stormwater utility fees, also referred to as drainage fees.
 Only cities have the authority to establish and assess stormwater utility fees.
-As indicated in the Table 6 in Appendix B, only three cities within the Lower Rio Grande Planning Region have drainage utilities and assess drainage fees - Austin, Fredericksburg, and Sunset Valley.
+As indicated in the 5 Lower Rio Grande Regional Flood Planning Group